 Ryan earned a Bachelor of Applied Arts from Central Michigan University in integrative public relations and then attended the University for graduate school as well, earning a Master of Arts in educational administration and community leadership.
 College was the clear next step after high school for Ryan, as he was privileged to have support from his family and school.
 It wasn't until he got to CMU that he realized the pathway to college wasn't as easy for all students.
 He worked in the campus volunteer center through graduate school and learned about critical issues facing communities—especially the lack of equity in education.
 This sparked his commitment to public service and education access.

-Ryan is active in his community and around the state having previously served as a local elected official, president of CMU's Alumni Association, and president of Michigan CASA's board of directors.
-Ryan proudly serves as a longtime board member of Planned Parenthood of Michigan and as a founding board trustee of the Bath Township Public Library.
+Ryan is active in his community and around the state, having previously served as president of CMU's Alumni Association, president of Michigan CASA's board of directors, and a founding board trustee of the Bath Township Public Library.
+Ryan proudly serves as a local elected official on the Bath Township Board of Trustees and as a longtime board member of Planned Parenthood of Michigan.
 He lives in Bath Township with his husband and three children.